Please see Sherrie’s Gould’s letter below the picture.

 The cost for this adventure will be approximately $1800 USD not including flights, insurance, personal things etc. The cost DOES include pickup and drop off from Venice Italy, English speaking guides as well as all breakfasts and dinners (lunch you are on your own).

 Our focus for fundraising this year will be for LOCAL Parkinson’s services offered by the Parkinson’s Association of San Diego.
-Each trekker will be asked to raise a minimum of $2000 between now and July of 2021.
-Any trekker can chose to pay this amount personally if they do not want to fundraise (but it really IS fun and people really want to support us all!).
+Each trekker will be asked to raise a minimum of $2000 between now and September of 2021.
+Any trekker can choose to pay this amount personally if they do not want to fundraise (but it really IS fun and people really want to support us all!).

 Can't make it?

 If you can not join us in Italy (due to space availability or otherwise) you can be a VIRTUAL hiker with your own fundraising page.
-Choose that physical goal you have always wanted to accomplish – something you are NOT doing now but will train for and complete in July 2021!!!!
+Choose that physical goal you have always wanted to accomplish – something you are NOT doing now but will train for and complete by September, 2021!!!!
 Contact us and we will help you set this up!

 Sherrie Gould and Jeff Seckendorf